GCuser99/tbRegExp/README.md

 # RegExp for twinBASIC

-A drop-in replacement for VBScript's regular-expression object model (`VBScript.RegExp` / *Microsoft VBScript Regular Expressions 5.5*), written for [twinBASIC](https://twinbasic.com).
+A drop-in replacement for VBScript's regular-expressions object model (`VBScript.RegExp` / *Microsoft VBScript Regular Expressions 5.5*), written for [twinBASIC](https://twinbasic.com).
 It exposes the familiar `RegExp` / `Match` / `MatchCollection` / `SubMatches` objects, so existing VBScript-style regex code works unchanged — while also supporting a number of modern regex features that `VBScript.RegExp` never had.

 It is **pure twinBASIC**: no COM reference, no external DLL, no runtime dependency.
-The regular-expression engine underneath is [**sihlfall's vba-regex**](https://github.com/sihlfall/vba-regex), an excellent ECMAScript-compatible matcher; this project is the compatibility wrapper around it.
+The regular-expressions engine underneath is [**sihlfall's vba-regex**](https://github.com/sihlfall/vba-regex), an excellent ECMAScript-compatible matcher; this project is the compatibility wrapper around it.

 ---